teambition/timed-queue/README.md

 ### TimedQueue.prototype.connect([host, options]) => `this`

-Connect to redis, the arguments is same as [thunk-redis](https://github.com/thunks/thunk-redis)'s `createClient`
+Connect to redis.
+Arguments are the same as [thunk-redis](https://github.com/thunks/thunk-redis)'s `createClient`

 ```js
 timedQueue.connect()